Siemens ups research spending to keep innovative edge

 Siemens said it had won a 900 million-euro order to supply technology for a new power line linking Germany's industrial south with northern windfarms, a market in which it sees huge potential as renewable power sources proliferate.

-(This version of the story corrects Schneider R&D percentage in paragraph 11 to 4.9 percent to give it as percentage of total spending rather than of net cost figure)
+(This story corrects Schneider R&D percentage in paragraph 11 to 4.9 percent to give it as percentage of total spending rather than of net cost figure)

 (Reporting by Georgina Prodhan; Editing by Maria Sheahan and Jane Merriman)